A large-scale analytical residential parcel delivery model evaluating greenhouse gas emissions, COVID-19 impact, and cargo bikes

 Abstract

 The e-commerce industry has experienced significant growth in the past decade, particularly post-COVID.
 To accommodate such growth, the parcel delivery sector has also grown rapidly.
 However, there is a lack of study that properly evaluates its social and environmental impacts at a large scale.
 A model is proposed to analyze such impacts.
 A parcel generation process is presented to convert public data into parcel volumes and stops.
 A continuous approximation model is fitted to estimate the length of parcel service tours.
 A case study is conducted using New York City (NYC) data.
 The parcel generation is shown to be a valid fit.
 The continuous approximation model parameters have R2 values of 98% or higher.
 The model output is validated against UPS truck trips.
-Application of the model to 2021 suggests residential parcel deliveries contributed to 0.05% of total daily vehicle-kilometers traveled (VKT) in NYC corresponding to 14.4 metric tons of carbon equivalent (MTCE) emissions per day.
-COVID-19 contributed to an increase in parcel deliveries that led to up to 1064.3 MTCE of annual greenhouse gas (GHG) emissions in NYC (which could power 532 standard US households for a year).
+Application of the model to 2021 suggests residential parcel deliveries contributed to 0.05% of total daily vehicle-kilometer-traveled (VKT) in NYC corresponding to 14.4 metric tons of carbon equivalent (MTCE) emissions per day.
+COVID-19 contributed to an increase in parcel deliveries that led to up to 1 064.3 MTCE of annual greenhouse gas (GHG) emissions in NYC (which could power 532 standard US households for a year).
 The existing bike lane infrastructure can support the substitution of 17% of parcel deliveries by cargo bikes, which would reduce VKT by 11%.
-Adding 3 km of bike lanes to connect Amazon facilities can expand their cargo bike substitution benefit from a 5% VKT reduction up to 30% reduction.
+Adding 3 km of bike lanes to connect Amazon facilities can expand their cargo bike substitution benefit from a VKT reduction of 5% up to 30%.
 If 28 km of additional bike lanes are made, parcel delivery substitution citywide could increase from 17% to 34% via cargo bike and save an additional 2.3 MTCE per day.
-Cargo bike priorities can be set to reduce GHG emissions for lower income neighborhoods including Harlem, Sunset Park, and Bushwick.
+Cargo bike priorities can be set to reduce GHG emissions for lower-income neighborhoods including Harlem, Sunset Park, and Bushwick.

 Original languageEnglish (US)